 - The client didn’t fully understand the psychology of the very audience that they desired to reach out to in a realistic way.

-She thought it best to try to get the audience to attend by appealing to their benevolent sense of altruism without any incentive in return; we thought the opposite, that she would get a higher turnout if we wrote to appeal to the target audience’s sense of self-interest by marketing the event as a great networking and business opportunity to meet and connect with other execs, coupled with the vanity of benefitting their public image for having attended such an event which could affect their sales, as well as the appeal to their ego—making them feel like they matter more by specifically pointing out how the event positively affects the world by bettering the lives of the homeless.
+She thought it best to try to get the audience to attend by appealing to their benevolent sense of altruism without any incentive in return; I thought the opposite, that she would get a higher turnout if I wrote to appeal to the target audience’s sense of self-interest by marketing the event as a great networking and business opportunity to meet and connect with other execs, coupled with the vanity of benefitting their public image for having attended such an event which could affect their sales, as well as the appeal to their ego—making them feel like they matter more by specifically pointing out how the event positively affects the world by bettering the lives of the homeless.
 Attending such an event and donating money to it would mean that they did something that truly and greatly influenced the life of at least one other person for the better, meaning that they mattered to the world and would leave a lasting mark upon it.

 To the vast majority of people like that: time is money.
 Time is not only money but a special form of money that they’ll never be able to get back.
 And to appeal to their sense of altruism would mean that they would be losing time and money by attending and donating to the event, with virtually nothing as a return on their investment.
-This is just the harsh reality of how most high-level corporate people think, often not having so much respect for the homeless to begin with, for not working to better themselves in the form of getting jobs or creating their own—therein, explaining why the turnouts and donations to the event that our client wanted us to market for were as low as they were before she had contracted us.
+This is just the harsh reality of how most high-level corporate people think, often not having so much respect for the homeless to begin with, for not working to better themselves in the form of getting jobs or creating their own—therein, explaining why the turnouts and donations to the event that my client wanted me to market for were as low as they were before she had contracted me.

 - To discuss and/or debate the answers to specific questions in order to ensure that we share the same vision